 Women’s Caucus for Art, Washington, DC Chapter

 This painting, Jacob's Red (30 x 40 inches, acrylic and oil pastel on canvas) was honored with Honorable Mention recognition in an Art-Competition.net online competition.

 You can view the "winner's showcase" via this link:

 I had two paintings in this group show.

 Devine Spring (30 x 40 inches, acrylic on canvas)

 I work best when I'm loose and able to let the paint, brushes and sponges do the talking.
 Sometimes, I even close my eyes when making marks and strokes to allow this freedom and magic to happen.
 My style ranges from structured and geometric to free flowing, but one element seems to appear in every work I create - drips!

-Flowers are particularly important to me and my work.
-I am touched by their beauty and delicacy, which sometimes takes my breath away.
-I also marvel at the life stages of flowers and plants, even finding beauty as they wilt and decompose.
-Natural elements like sunshine, wind, water and clouds also influence me, especially when I blend colors and shapes on the canvas.
+Nature and in particular. flowers, are important to me and my work.
+I am fascinated by their beauty and delicacy, which sometimes takes my breath away.
+I also marvel at the life stages of flowers and plants, finding beauty even as they wilt and decompose.
+Other elements like sunshine, wind, water and clouds also influence me, especially when blending colors and creating shapes on the canvas.